-Adding supply is expensive.
+New supply is expensive.
 The cost to build structured parking, not accounting for land costs, is approximately \$30,000 per space, if not more given increases in construction costs.
-Managing existing supply and reducing demand is more cost-beneficial than adding supply.
+Managing existing supply and reducing demand is more cost-beneficial.

 Parking is real estate.
 Cities are increasingly treating parking as a real estate asset given growing competition for space and the benefits of activating parking for other uses (loading, outdoor dining, pick-up/drop-off).